kstenschke/doShell/README.md

 Running ``shdo -r script.do.sh``, the compiler will transpile the given file and execute it.
-Also already transpiled scripts or plain shell scripts, not containing any Shell-Do commands, can be executed.
+Also already transpiled scripts or plain shell scripts, not containing any shellDo commands, can be executed.

 ### Run built-in actions